zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

 - 2021/10/25
   - Flashcard readiness: 74.3%
   - AWS Exam Pro: 4.9%
-- Video operation simulation plan
+- Video operation simulation plan(Watering)
   - Metadata
     - Don't shadow its operation in the video in the webpage, the familarity of clicking buttons and switching tabs is not the limiting factor of improvement
   - EC2
     - [AWS EC2 Tutorial For Beginners | What Is AWS EC2? | AWS EC2 Tutorial | AWS Training | Simplilearn](https://www.youtube.com/watch?v=8TlukLu11Yo)
-      - Videomark: 4-16/22-16
+      - Videomark: 12-54/22-16
       - Engagement boost: German subtitle, simultaneous interpretation
   - SNS
   - SES